-To use the emergency exception, the public body must do several things.
-First, the public body must give "such notice as is appropriate to the circumstances" and must "post a notice within twenty-four hours declaring that an emergency session has been held" and setting forth the same information required in an agenda for a regular meeting.
+After the emergency exception has been used, "the public body must post a public notice within twenty-four hours declaring that an emergency session has been held," which sets forth the same information required in an agenda for a regular meeting.
 A.R.S. § 38-431.02(D); see Form 7.9.